danjweiner/AMM21/README.md

 # AMM
 `AMM` is a command-line tool to run the Abstract Mediation Model.
-For details on the method and application, please see Weiner et al 2021, biorxiv.
+For details on the method and application, please see Weiner et al. 2021, bioRxiv.
 Please cite that manuscript if you use this command-line tool in your own work.

 ## Overview